Celebrating family time

-When my grandmother on my mother’s side passed away a few years back, we were able to be make the most of our time together.
+When my grandmother on my mother’s side passed away a few years back, we were fortunate enough to be able be together for each other.
 Through our family WhatsApp group, everyone was instantly up-to-speed about what the situation was, what we were thinking, needed to do and where we needed to be.
 We were able to get down to the hospital together, say our goodbyes together and be there for each other afterwards.

 Similarly, for times like Qingming, the act of planning and coordinating being there together is seamless.

 As we have all gotten older with our own independent lives, we have all developed a greater appreciation of family time.
 When there are opportunities to be together, we all try to be there.